 To accelerate the development of the COVID-19 vaccines, regulatory authorities, such the EMA and the NMPA, conditionally approve certain COVID-19 vaccines.
 For example, as of the Latest Practicable Date, the EMA conditionally approved two mRNA-based vaccines and two adenovirus-based viral vector vaccines.
 Please refer to "Industry Overview - COVID-19 Vaccine Market Globally" for details.
-If we fail to timely obtain conditional approval for SCB-2019 (CpG 1018/Alum) from relevant regulatory authorities, we may take longer time to commercialize SCB-2019 (CpG 1018/Alum) and consequently fall behind our competitors in the global COVID-19 vaccine market.
+We will experience a delay in obtaining the EUL from the WHO for our SCB-2019 (CpG 1018/Alum), if we do not obtain a conditional approval from the NMPA or EMA as planned.
+If we fail to timely obtain conditional approval for SCB-2019 (CpG 1018/Alum) authorities, we may take longer time to commercialize SCB-2019 (CpG 1018/Alum) and consequently fall behind our competitors in the global COVID-19 vaccine market.